zeplin/connected-components-docs/docs/gettingStarted/ALL.md

 }
 ```

 Notice that in the screenshot above, we have two more states of the same button.
-It's possible connect a component in our codebase to multiple components in Zeplin.
-Here's how that would look like:
+It's possible connect a component in our codebase to multiple components in Zeplin—let's do that:

 ```json
 …